druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 - *LightGBM*

 We use 5 approaches:
-- *Native CV*: In sklearn if an algorithm *xxx* has hyperparameters it will often have an *xxxCV* version, like ElasticNetCV, which performs automated hyperparameter tuning over a search space with specified kfolds.
+- *Native CV*: In sklearn if an algorithm *xxx* has hyperparameters it will often have an *xxxCV* version, like ElasticNetCV, which performs automated grid search over hyperparameter iterators with specified kfolds.
-- *GridSearchCV*: Abstracts CV that can wrap around any sklearn algorithm, running multithreaded trials over specified kfolds.
+- *GridSearchCV*: Abstract grid search that can wrap around any sklearn algorithm, running multithreaded trials over specified kfolds.
-- *Manual sequential grid search*: What we typically do with XGBoost, which doesn't play well with GridSearchCV and has too many hyperparameters to tune in one pass.
+- *Manual sequential grid search*: How would typically implement grid search with XGBoost, which doesn't play very well with GridSearchCV and has too many hyperparameters to tune in one pass.
-- *Ray on local desktop*: Hyperopt and Optuna with early stopping.
+- *Ray on local desktop*: Hyperopt and Optuna with ASHA early stopping.
-- *Ray on AWS cluster*: Additionally scale out to run a single hyperparameter optimization task over many instances.
+- *Ray on AWS cluster*: Additionally scale out to run a single hyperparameter optimization task over many instances in a cluster.

 ## 6. Baseline linear regression